cypress-io/cypress/docs/source/api/commands/type.md

 Cypress automatically matches the spec and browser behavior for pressing the `{enter}` key when the input belongs to a `<form>`.

-This behavior is defined here: [Form Implicit Submission](https://html.spec.whatwg.org/multipage/forms.html#implicit-submission)
+This behavior is defined here: {% url "Form Implicit Submission" https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#implicit-submission %}.

 For instance the following will submit the form.